 The Content View Explained

-In the Content view, each file and folder is placed on a separate row.
-In that row you will see detailed information about each file and folder: date when it was last modified, size, author of the file, length (for audio and video files) etc.
+In the Content view, each file and folder is displayed on a separate row, on which you will see detailed information about each file and folder: date when it was last modified, size, author of the file, length (for audio and video files) etc.

-This view is useful when you need to browse through documents and you need to see quickly information about the author of each item.
+This view is useful when you need to browse through documents and quickly find information about the author or content of each item.

 The Tiles View Explained